-As an art form that is less mainstream, we believe that exposing the public to this fascinating medium will bring more awareness and generate excitement that will inspire a new generation of glass artists and appreciators.
-We do this through three methods:
+As an art form less than mainstream, we believe that exposing the public to this fascinating medium will bring more awareness and generate excitement that will inspire a new generation of glass artists and appreciators.

-3)Experiencing the awe of working hands-on with molten glass in our daily classes designed for people with no prior experience.
+- Experiencing the awe of working hands-on with molten glass in classes designed for students with no prior experience.